π’ Latest Updates

 Training Dataset

-457 hours of CC-licensed instrumental music derived from MTG-Jamendo with official captions provided
+457 hours of CC-licensed instrumental music derived from MTG-Jamendo.

 Preprocessing Code